V (Hiroyuki Sawano album): Background

-On December 8, 2022, the song "Balk" with Japanese singer suis from Japanese duo Yorushika was announced in Sawano's Twitter.
+On December 8, 2022, the song "Balk" with singer suis from Japanese rock duo Yorushika was announced in Sawano's Twitter.

 On December 15, 2022, the song "7th String" with Japanese singer ReN was announced on Sawano's Twitter following the V teasers.

 On December 21, 2022, the song "Lemonade" with Japanese singer XAI was released on streaming services along with the premiere of the movie The Seven Deadly Sins: Grudge of Edinburgh.
-Along with the release announcement, another track was added to the album tracklist, "Colors" with Japanese singer Hata Motohiro.
+Along with the release announcement, another track was added to the album tracklist, "Colors" with Japanese singer Motohiro Hata.

-On December 26, 2022, the song "Colors" with Japanese singer Hata Motohiro was announced in Sawano's twitter.
+On December 26, 2022, the song "Colors" with Japanese singer Motohiro Hata was announced in Sawano's twitter.
 In the comments about the collaboration of this song, Sawano stated that he was able to work with Motohiro as they were involved in the production for the anime film One Piece Red.
 The song will have a short anime film with the same name, produced by Tetsuro Araki and animated by WIT Studio.

 On December 31, 2022, it was announced during the broadcast for the Fate Project for New's Eve 2022 that Sawano produced the theme song for the TV special Fate/Strange Fake: Whispers of Dawn.
 The song called "Fake It" with Japanese singer Laco was released on January 1, 2023.
 Along with the announcement, the tracklist was published.

-On January 5, 2023, it was announced that an instrumental version of the album called V (Instrumental) would be released digitally on the same day of the album's release.
+On January 5, 2023, it was announced that an instrumental version of the album titled V -instrumental- would be released digitally on the same day of the album's release.

 Musical style

 When creating an album, Sawano stated that he not always start with a concept in mind.
 Instead, he primarily creates what they want to at that time.

 Sawano has described the album to be more focused on overseas sound, specifically on EDM-rhythms and Synthpop, rather than the previous albums which were more focused on a Rock sound.
 Even though the album was created with this style in mind, "FakeIt" is a rock song with electronic rhythms in the background and is the only song with this style on the album.

 In regards to the lyrics, Sawano has said that he often uses English lyrics, but this is solely to create a groove.
 Therefore, rather than wanting the pronunciation to be perfect, he is more interested in hearing how the melody sounds when it is sung in English.

-When he decided to work with suis from Yorushika, he had two songs that he felt they were suit for her: A ballad and an upbeat song.
-In an interview, suis declared she decided to sing "Balk" - the upbeat song as she felt it was a one-time opportunity.
+When he decided to work with suis from Yorushika, he had two songs that he felt were suitable for her: a ballad and an upbeat song.
+In an interview, suis stated she decided to sing "Balk", the upbeat song, as she felt it was a one-time opportunity.

 When asked about "7th String" and the collaboration with ReN, Sawano stated that he composed the song in his twenties, and when he heard Ren's voice, he thought it was fitting for him to sing it.